danc256/retropc-cracks/tsr/README.md

 ### Modem War

 This was doc check protected but also had a checksum that notified the players if someone was using a modified binary.
 Hilariously if you patch out the protection with a sector editor the game still plays despite notifying your opponent that you're a cheater.
 Not even sure if the first version even worked but I remember an earlier version patched too early and tripped the checksum.
 In looking at the different versions it looks like I rewrote this one to be a wrapper instead of a TSR that remained loaded even after exiting the game.
 The last version shouldn't trip the checksum either as it patches after the check.
 I played this a lot.

+## ATLANTIS.ASM

+### Indiana Jones and the Fate of Atlantis

+Oh man this was hard.
+I may have been a touch arrogant back then (big fish, small pond, maybe one other person in the area cracked games).
+This was a lesson in humility.
+I did my usual stepping and patching on the doc check and called it a day.
+But as I was playing the game I got stuck on a section that I know should have worked.
+Hmmmm.
+Sure enough, restart the game without the patch and pass the protection check legitimately and I got past that area.
+After more poking around is when I realized they created the copy protection in their interpreter.
+Stomach sinks.
+Pupils dialate.
+Do I have to reverse engineer their bytecode to crack this?

+This was a marathon week where I spent close to 80 hours on this one title.
+So many failed attempts, and such a blatant disregard for personal hygiene.
+Inspiration struck on maybe the 5th day.
+If I passed the protection and restarted the game, it didn't re-run the doc check.
+So that means there must be a flag somewhere that is set once the protection check is passed.

+The strategy I used was to get up to the protection screen, then save off the entire data segment using the debugger (all 64KB of it).
+Wait a few seconds, then do it again.
+Pass the protection check, then do it one more time.
+I wrote a throwaway program that looked for any bytes that remained consistent between captures 1 and 2, but changed in capture 3.
+This reduced the number of bytes I had to check to maybe 11 or so?
+Then it was just a matter of manually flipping each of those bytes after initialization but before the protection screen using a debugger.
+It only took maybe 3 tries before I found the right one.

+The same technique worked equally well on all the other SCUMM VM games I got my hands on at the time.